kollin-brandenburg/ICS_HCM/LabGuide200.md

 ## Objectives

-- Create your first integration to echo an input to the output
+- Create your first FTP and SOAP connections to later be used in the Integration that will be created in Lab 300.

 ## Required Artifacts